“Investing” in Bitcoin – Simple AF!

 For some, those words are an absolute no go.
 I am not going to attack nor defend the Network Marketing industry here (you can do your own research).

-But because some individuals and companies have integrated MLM with Bitcoin, it has completely put them off Bitcoin because they don’t like MLM.
+But because some individuals and companies have integrated MLM with Bitcoin, it has completely put some people off Bitcoin because they don’t like MLM.
 Does that make sense?

 If I, hypothetically, love apples but hate bananas, I may hate it if someone offered me an apple and banana smoothie.
 BUT… if someone offered me an apple smoothie on its own, I’d love it!
 That’s just like Bitcoin, you don’t have to have Bitcoin with MLM.